 Why is Regent Street also known as “The Mile of Style”?

-Mile of Style is a reputation Regent Street has held since it was first developed in the early 19th century with the intention of creating space for “shops appropriated to articles of fashion and taste” according to its original architect John Nash.
+Mile of Style is a reputation that has held since it was first developed in the early 19th century with the intention of creating space for “shops appropriated to articles of fashion and taste” according to its original architect John Nash.
 Just as much famed for its grand buildings and the glamorously dressed shoppers that frequent it, it’s more than just the shops that lend it this nickname.

 When was Regent Street built?

-Regent Street was designed by one of London’s most famous architects, John Nash, and completed in 1825.
+The street was designed by one of London’s most famous architects, John Nash, and completed in 1825.
 However, All Souls Church at the north end is the only remaining building designed by Nash.
 As the street grew in its reputation as a fashion destination and the shops began to expand along it, the buildings were in need of remodeling.
 Between 1895 and 1927 it was completely rebuilt to become the street we know today with its Beaux Arts facades.
 Its iconic appearance will be preserved for generations thanks to being part of a conservation area to protect its historical and architectural importance.

 What’s the oldest store on Regent Street?